Day 26, Phase 2

 Advise, scout and assist — consilio speculator adiuvaret — was the motto of the unit, disbanded last year, which, unlike Detachment A (masters of mayhem), did not provide drop zone reception committees and safe house locations or act as a HUMINT asset and information agent.

-A memento mori moment apropos of Malcom, who reminds me of Sean, without the ibogaine.
+A memento mori moment apropos of Malcom, who reminds me of Sean Penn, without the ibogaine.
 I’ve been having nightmares about bumping into both of them at Tootsie Club.

 About the war.
 We are in a bloody, bloody phase of it.
 Lots of unspeakable tragedy and death.
 Not sure we should trust anything British Intelligence says.
 John’s daily brief is here, and the Kyiv Post’s Senior Defense Correspondent’s brief is here.